 If the idea of digging in your car seats for money leaves you feeling less than thrilled about your summer plans (or lack thereof), you’re not alone.

-There are a ton of side-hustle gigs you can pursue that allow you to cash in and have fun at the same time (and yes, we’re talking about totally legit jobs).
+There are a ton of side-hustle gigs you can pursue that allow you to cash in and have fun at the same time (Yes, we’re talking about totally legit jobs).

 Here are eight gigs that can help you make bank this summer.